Holbox: Mexico’s Most Stunning Beach You’ve (Probably) Never Heard Of

 I have to admit that one thing that disappointed me a little bit about this experience is that it was totally impossible to capture with a camera or video recorder.
-I think I just assumed it would be the perfect spot for an amazing photo since many of the booths advertising the bioluminescence tours have pictures of people swimming among brightly lit water, and those Photoshopped signs are simply not what the actual experience is.
+I think I just assumed it would be the perfect spot for an amazing photo since many of the booths advertising bioluminescence tours have pictures of people swimming in brightly lit water.
+Those Photoshopped signs are simply not what the actual experience is.

 In order to see the water light up, you have to disturb it (i.e., splash in it with your hand or foot), and it only remains lit for a fraction of a second.
 Trying to record this as a photo or video would be ten times harder than trying to capture a field full of lightning bugs.
 The truth is that it needs to be pretty dark for you to see the dim flashes of light in the water, and since the illumination isn’t sustained, there’s just not enough light to take any meaningful photo.

 However, don’t let that stop you from going to see these incredible microscopic organisms!
-Unless you’re a marine biologist, this is probably unlike anything you’ve ever seen before, and you’re definitely going to remember it even if you can’t grab a picture or snap of it.
+Unless you’re a marine biologist, this is probably unlike anything you’ve ever seen before, and you’re definitely going to remember it even if you can’t capture a shot of it.